-More than 3,800 social workers signed up to participate in the NASW Career Center’s second Virtual Career Fair on Feb.
-9.
+More than 3,800 social workers participated in the NASW Career Center’s second Virtual Career Fair on Feb.
+9, 2016.

 The one-day event allowed NASW members and nonmembers a free opportunity to connect directly with 43 different employers by using Skype and instant messaging integration for their interviews.

 Social work job seekers and employer participation both increased dramatically compared with the first NASW Virtual Career Fair, which was held last May.
 At that time, more than 1,500 social work job seekers signed up to interact with 25 participating employers.

 Through the career fairs, job seekers have the ability to explore employer information and networking opportunities while choosing which employers they want to engage with through one-on-one interviews directly with a recruiter.

 New this year was the option to use the popular video conferencing application Skype, which allowed job seekers the opportunity to participate in virtual face-to-face interviews with recruiters.